 The big problem with using home equity to pay off debt has to do with the difference between secured and unsecured debt.
 Credit cards are unsecured, meaning there is no collateral backing the card.
 If you fail to pay off your credit card, you might have to put up with collection calls and damage to your credit score, but that’s about the extent of it.

 If we’re talking about a mortgage or car loan, we’re dealing with secured debt.
 Secured means that the underlying asset is used as collateral for the loan.
 What that means is that if you fail to make the payments on a home equity loan, the bank could initiate foreclosure proceedings against you.
 In other words, you could lose your home, which is a poor trade-off for wiping out your credit card debt.

-Option #2: Use Your Retirement Account to Pay off Debt
+Option #2: Use Your Retirement Account To Pay Debt

 Aside from your home equity, you may have another tangible asset you could use to pay off the debt in the form of your retirement account.
 If you have a 401(k) plan at work, for example, you may be able to borrow from it with a loan.

 These loans often seem like a good idea because you’re just borrowing some of your own money and paying it back over time.
 So, you can essentially borrow money with attractive terms, pay off your high-interest debt—and then in a few years—have your 401(k) replenished.
 But like using home equity to pay off debt, there are problems with this strategy.